SnowFireWolf/snowfirewolf/README.md

 ## Bio
-I'm a student, learning about website.
+Not student, but still learning about website.

 **My Profile Webiste**: https://sfirew.com